DanHerman212/nlp_project/README.md

 The script will extract the required data, transform into a usable format, and load it into a SQLite database.

 # Machine Learning
-A machine learning pipeline was created to train a model to classify the messages.
-The pipeline includes transformers to preprocess the text data, and a classifier to categorize the messages.
-The script has two parameters, the first is the path to the database containing the cleaned data, and the second is the path to the pickle file where the model will be saved.

-To run the machine learning pipeline, use the following command:
 ```bash
 python train_classifier.py DisasterResponse.db classifier.pkl
 ```